Netruk44/Netruk44.github.io/content/post/making-and-testing-my-first-nixpkgs-change/index.md

 > **Note**: Looking at the head version of OpenMW, it looks like a Lua modding API is in the works!
 Interesting!
 >
 > However that won't work for what I want to use it for.
-What I need goes beyond the scope of an-engine Lua script.
+What I need goes beyond the scope of an in-engine Lua script.

 In preparation for the projects, I've gotten OpenMW building on my MacBook.
 Their [instructions](https://wiki.openmw.org/index.php?title=Development_Environment_Setup) were very helpful in getting my build up and running!